 Yes, that right, NO chopping or blending; just set and forget it.
 Open a can of tomatoes, squish them into a pot, toss in a halved onion and a few smashed garlic cloves, and that’s the extent of your hands-on cooking.
 Then simmer for 45 minutes.

-Unfortunately, there are no shortcuts to make this sauce faster, but no amount of spices, salt or sugar will make up for the lost time.
+Unfortunately, there are no shortcuts to making this sauce faster, but no amount of spices, salt or sugar will make up for the lost time.
 If you want a lovely, authentic Italian flavoured marinara sauce, it takes at least 45-minutes of simmering⏤It’s the only way to achieve enchanting, perfectly flavoured marinara.

 So throw those ingredients in a pot, and boil water for pasta.
 Sit back and relax, dinner is almost ready.